-When managing your own wireless connections at home, remember that the qualities that make the internet accessible to you also make it accessible to everyone else.
+When managing your own WiFi connections at home, remember that the qualities that make the internet accessible to you also make it accessible to everyone else.
 Be smart and secure your network to protect your privacy so that only those you allow can access it.

-There are two basic steps to securing your home network: (1) keep your devices up to date and (2) secure your wireless router.
+There are two basic steps to securing your home WiFi network: (1) keep your devices up to date and (2) secure your WiFi router.
 For specific instructions, see the documentation from your internet service provider or the manufacturer of your device.

 - Update all your Internet-enabled devices with the latest operating systems, web browsers, and security software.
-This includes any mobile devices that access your wireless network, such as Internet of Things (IoT) devices like an Internet-enabled thermostat, lights, refrigerator, and so on.
+This includes any mobile devices that access your WiFi network, such as Internet of Things (IoT) devices like an Internet-enabled thermostat, lights, refrigerator, and so on.
 Security software includes antivirus or anti-malware software.
 Check your devices for updates regularly and keep them up-to-date.
 See more best practices at Secure Your Mobile Devices, Secure Your Personal Computer, and Secure Your Internet of Things Devices.

-- Secure your wireless router.
-Your WiFi network is created by connecting an internet access point – such as a cable or DSL modem – to a wireless router.
-The default settings on your wireless router, such as a generic password, can be compromised.
-Here are the ways to secure a wireless router (if necessary, refer to the detailed instructions that accompany your router):
+- Secure your WiFi router.
+Your WiFi network is created by connecting an internet access point – such as a cable or DSL modem – to a WiFi router.
+The default settings on your WiFi router, such as a generic password, can be compromised.
+Here are the ways to secure a WiFi router (if necessary, refer to the detailed instructions that accompany your router):

-- Change the name of your wireless network.
+- Change the name of your WiFi network.
 The default name or ID broadcast by your router is assigned by the manufacturer.
 Change it to a name that is unique to you and does not reveal information about the model or manufacturer.

 - Change the preset password for your router.
 Leaving a default password unchanged makes it much easier for unauthorized people to access your network.
 Choose a strong password and store it in a safe location.
 You probably won’t need to use this password unless you are fixing a problem with your network or changing router settings.